bsdoliv/cryptredis/README.md

 cryptredis is an experimental BSD licensed c++ client library for Redis database, which also offers encryption (AES) for string values.

-It has been inspired in by projects such as MIT's CryptDB [1], and Google's encrypted_bigquery_client [2], lots of concepts and code imported from OpenBSD's swap encryption and cryptographic softraid(4) [3,4].
+It has been inspired by MIT's CryptDB [1], Google's encrypted_bigquery_client [2], and several concepts from OpenBSD's swap encryption and cryptographic softraid(4) [3,4].

 Currently only strings store is supported, commands get and set.